-Will and I walked outside one day to see cop cars at the end of our street, we live in a safe, quiet neighborhood so this was upsetting.
+I walked outside one day to see cop cars at the end of our street, I live in a safe, quiet neighborhood so this was upsetting.
 Especially considering they were in front of an empty model home.
 The owners alerted us that a group of teenagers had broken in and vandalized the home so much it needed to be remodeled quite a bit on the inside.
-Will and I were new home owners, married for a little over a year and battling fertility challenges, we decided it was time to get a dog.
-Soon, we found the perfect puppy on Craigslist, a St. Bernard Border Collie named Moose.
+I was a new home owners, married for a little over a year and battling fertility challenges, I decided it was time to get a dog.
+Soon, I found the perfect puppy on Craigslist, a St. Bernard Border Collie named Moose.
 He was just over four months old when Will brought him to see me during my shift at the Palenica Food Lion.
 He was the happiest puppy and he brought us nothing but the joy and the frustrations most puppies bring.

 Addison’s Disease is a rare endocrine disorder that affects the adrenal glads in less than 2% of dogs, even less in male dogs.also present in humans, is a disorder of the endocrine system that occurs when the adrenal glands fail to produce enough hormones for normal function within the body.
 When the proper levels of these hormones are not produced, the metabolic and electrolyte balance is upset.
 The disease, which is also known as hypoadrenocorticism, adrenal insufficiency, or hypocortisolism, is fatal if left untreated.

 Sure enough, the tests came back and that was what Moose had.
-Will came home to find me laying in the floor next to my beautiful boy sobbing, I just knew due to the expense of the disease that we would have to make the decision to let him go with dignity and love.
-Will looked at me and said “As long as the medicine works, we will fight this with every last penny we have.”
-I began clipping coupons, we both found odd extra jobs to make extra money and never looked back.
+I was laying in the floor next to my beautiful boy sobbing, I just knew due to the expense of the disease that I would have to make the decision to let him go with dignity and love.
+I vowed that as long as the medicine works, I’d fight this with every last penny I have.”
+I began clipping coupons, I both found odd extra jobs to make extra money and never looked back.
 It has been 4 years of monthly injections and daily doses of prednisone, but our boy is a success story that I share on the Addison’s Facebook page that was handed down to me after a dog named Tink lost her battle with the disease.

 After putting Moose on a specific medicine regime, he is back to being a happy, healthy boy with a goofy smile on his face always!